PGCE - Secondary - History

 What qualifications will you need?

-- Honours degree (2:2) or equivalent, or higher, in History, or a very closely related subject
+equivalent qualification, in History, or a very closely

 - Grade C/4 at GCSE in English and Mathematics (or equivalent) passed at the time of application

 - School experience is desirable, but not essential prior to an interview.
 At interview we will discuss relevant prior school experience or opportunities applicants have had to work with school aged children.
 It is at this point that we would discuss with a candidate whether additional school experience would support an individual in their decision that teaching is right for them

 Qualifications not listed?
 Contact the Admissions Office for advice by email: AdmissionsA@worc.ac.uk

 If you have lived, studied or worked overseas for three months or more in the last five years a Certificate of Good Conduct from the country of residence will be required.
 Further information and guidance associated with additional costs are available from the Home Office.

 You will also be subject to the usual prohibition list and criminal record checks.